marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   different size.
 In C++, casting to a pointer type of smaller size is an error.
 Wint-to-pointer-cast is enabled by default.

-.. option:: -Wno-pointer-to-int-cast , -Wno-pointer-to-int-cast
+.. option:: -Wno-pointer-to-int-cast , -Wno-pointer-to-int-cast, -Wpointer-to-int-cast
-.. option:: -Wpointer-to-int-cast

   .. note::